-In Mississippi, there are a growing number of pubic library systems that have created a foundation, joined a community foundation, or are considering the possibility.
+In Mississippi, there are a few public library systems that have created a foundation, joined a community foundation, or are considering the possibility.
 A foundation, designated as a 501(c) (3) charitable organization by the U.S. Internal Revenue Service, can seek funds and use them to enhance a library system.
 The library-based foundation receives donations and invests them to provide additional resources for the library system.